 Citizens UK has Chapters based in various cities in the UK (four in London), each of which is overseen by a Leadership Group.
 Each Leadership Group is entitled to appoint one person to attend and vote at our Annual Meeting.
 The Leadership Group has delegated authority from the Board to govern the finances, human resources and operations of the Chapter.

 Each Chapter also has a Delegates Assembly, representative of each member institution in the Chapter, which decides on priorities for campaign actions.

 For more information on our chapters click here.

 The CUK Leadership Team is responsible for making decisions on tactics and actions in pursuit of the strategic direction set by the Annual CUK Delegates Assembly.
 It holds and pursues UK-wide relationship with power, responding to General Elections or issues of scale.
 It works closely with Local Chapter Leadership Teams and the Executive team to find a balanced engagement between local campaigns, regional/London campaigns and UK-wide campaigns that reflects the views of local Member Institutions.
 Made up of 2-3 representatives nominated from each chapter, participants are ambassadors for their Chapters and remain active within local Chapters to ensure decision making is consistent and relevant.

-The Executive Director has overall responsibility for the day to day management of the work of the company.
-He shares this responsibility with other senior staff who form a staff Executive.
+The Executive Director has overall responsibility for the day to day management of the work of the organisation.
+He shares this responsibility with other senior staff who form an Executive Team.
 There is also a Senior Management Team which allows an opportunity for line managers to meet regularly and review performance.
-The key staff are the professional Community Organisers who are backed up by a small administrative team.
+The key staff are the professional Community Organisers and Project Teams who are backed up by a small administrative team.